You bet! Email us from your .edu email account and you’ll get 10% off your fabrication costs (discounts don’t apply to materials).

 Fused Deposition Modelling (FDM) is an additive manufacturing process when material is added in layers through a heated extruder.
 Selective Laser Sintering (SLA) uses an additive resin hat is heated by a laser to form a solid.

 The cost depends on a few factors: what materials you use and how much, the complexity of the job (i.e. how much time it will take) as well as any associated labour costs.
+To give an exact price we need a file supplied in one of the templates we provide on our website.
+For ballpark figures please see below:

 - Laser cutting is priced at $1.00 per minute.
 We calculate the time based on the amount of curves and the associated time taken to cut each material.
 For eg; 2mm acrylic is faster (and thus cheaper) than 6mm acrylic.